Pelagicore/vagrant-cookbook/README.md

 snippets should be generic, and use parameters to create code reuse as far as possible.

+It is worth mentioning that since Pelagicore use Vagrant almost exclusively with VirtualBox as the virtualization provider, some scripts assume that Virtualbox is used as vagrant provider.
+Most notably when upgrading to debian testing, virtualbox-dkms is reinstalled and rebuilt for the new kernel.

 Directory Structure
 -------------------
 * build - bash snippets for building software from various source code